NoorFatimaAfzal/Bytewise-fellowship/README.md

-# Movie Analysis Streamlit App
+# Netflix Movies Analysis Streamlit App

-This is a Streamlit application designed for analyzing movie data from Netflix.
-It includes various features to visualize and explore the dataset, including filtering by genre and analyzing movie duration and release year.
+This is a Streamlit application for analyzing Netflix movie data.
+The app provides various features to explore and visualize movies based on different attributes such as duration, genre, country, and type.

 ## Features

-- **Medal Tally Analysis**: View the medal tally of countries in the Olympics based on year and country selection.
+1. **Movies Less than 60 Minutes**: View a list of movies with a duration of less than 60 minutes.
-- **Overall Analysis**: Analyze general statistics about the Olympics, including the number of editions, host cities, sports, events, athletes, and nations.
+2. **Movie Duration Scatter Plot**: Visualize movie durations by year of release with different colors representing genres.
-- **Country Wise Analysis**: View detailed analysis of a selected country's performance in the Olympics over the years, including medal tally and event performance.
+3. **Genre Analysis**: Filter and view movies based on selected genres along with their descriptions.
-- **Athlete Wise Analysis**: Explore the age distribution of athletes, analyze successful athletes by sport, and compare height vs. weight statistics.
+4. **Country Analysis**: Filter and view movies based on the selected country along with their descriptions.
-- **Netflix Movie Filtering**: Filter Netflix movies based on their duration and genre.
-Users can view movies with a duration of less than 60 minutes and filter movies by genre to see their names and descriptions.
+5. **Type of Movies**: Filter and view movies based on their type (e.g., movie, series) along with their descriptions.

 ## Setup